 They are also offered in a multitude of profiles – emulating clay, wood shakes and natural slate – to match any architectural style.
 This makes the selection process easy for any new construction or reroof project.

 Concrete tile roofs have the lowest life cycle cost of any other roofing material, are Class A fire rated and, in most cases, can meet up to a Class 4 hail rating as described in FM 4473.
 When properly installed, they can withstand sustained wind speeds up to 180mph and offer an added layer of built-in protection as the tile itself provides a tough, water shedding outer shell with the underlayment working as an extra shield.

-With such low life cycle costs, concrete roof tiles are able to meet LEED and Energy Star requirements.
+With such low life cycle costs, concrete roof tiles are able to meet LEED requirements.
 They are also environmentally friendly as they are produced without the worry of depleting limited natural resources, are fully recyclable and do not contain chemical preservatives.

 According to independent testing performed at the Department of Energy’s Oak Ridge National Laboratory, concrete roof tiles are highly reflective and have the ability to cut the transfer of heat compared to other roofing materials, such as asphalt shingles, by up to 50%.
 They also facilitate natural air ventilation that creates a heat transfer barrier, providing the benefit of a cooler house in the summer and a warmer house in the winter, as well as lower heating and cooling costs.

 To conclude, concrete roof tiles are manufactured to meet any architectural need, are able to withstand the harshest of weather conditions when installed properly, and possess inherent benefits that other common roofing materials, such as metal and asphalt shingles, do not.
 So, if you’re in the market for a new roof, choose one that can withstand the tests of time while remaining aesthetically stunning; choose a concrete tile roof!